 Where X-bar is the calculated, mean subnetwork interaction score and N is the number of interactions in the subnetwork.
 As the interaction data was standard normalized, the expected network interaction score, E(X), is 0 and the standard deviation of network interactions, σ(X), is 1.

-Network locality assesses the proportion of significant co-expression interactions (Z ≥ 3) that are locally connected to other subnetwork genes compared to the number of global network interactions.
+Network locality assesses the proportion of significant co-expression interactions (Z ≥ 3) that are locally connected to other subnetwork genes, compared to the number of global network interactions.
 To quantify network locality, both local and global degree is calculated for each gene within a subnetwork.
 To account for degree bias, where genes with a high global degree are more likely to have more local interactions, a linear regression is calculated on local degree using global degree (designated: local ~ global) and regression residuals for each gene are analyzed:

 Eq.2